The Secret Revisited

 - 2) I want to improve my health by eating better because I want to lose a little weight and have more energy.
 Why?
 Because I want to feel better in my clothes and I want fewer aches and pains.
 Why?
 Because I don’t want to end up sick and riddled with pain like my Mom was.

-- 3) I want to get my household tasks done and de-clutter my home because somebody has to do it.
+- 3) I want to get my home tasks done and de-clutter my space because somebody has to do it.
 Why?
 Because there are chores that need to get done in order to run my life and household.
 Why?
 Because I want to live in a comfortable, organized, and beautiful home.
 Why?
 Because it feels better in my soul to be surrounded by comfort and beauty.

 - This is what I wrote:

 - So…now you have your 3 goals and your three big WHYs.
 Write these in your journal or somewhere you can see them regularly.
 When you start to lose momentum (which happens to all of us!) re-read your WHYs.
 If it’s still important to you, recommit and get back to it!
-If it’s not, let it go.
+No guilt trip needed.
+It’s ok.
+Just start again and keep going.
+If it’s not important anymore, let it go.
+It’s ok.
 Your choice!

 - Schedule these activities so you actually will do them.
 Really.
 Pick days and times you will do these things and write them in your planner or calendar.
 If you don’t schedule it, it probably won’t happen.
 Depending on what your goals are you may need to break them down into even smaller steps or tasks.
 And make them small enough so they feel absolutely doable!
 No overwhelm!!